robbchar/corefx/Contributing.md

 Fix #42
 ```

+Also do your best to factor commits appropriately, i.e not too large with unrelated
+things in the same commit, and not too small with the same small change applied N
+times in N different commits.
+If there was some accidental reformatting or whitespace
+changes during the course of your commits, please rebase them away before submitting
+the PR.

 ### Issues
 You do not need to file an issue for trivial changes (e.g. typo fixes).
 Just send us